addyosmani/critical-path-css-demo/README.md

 $ gulp critical
 ```

 This performs the normal build, then generates and inlines critical-path CSS for the page.

-We then manually async load in the site-wide styles using [loadCSS](https://github.com/filamentgroup/loadCSS/).
+It automatically async loads in the site-wide styles using [loadCSS](https://github.com/filamentgroup/loadCSS/) as part of the workflow offered by the module.

 ## Tutorial